williamumboh/comp30026-2025/intro-tm.md

 "marked" version of each tape symbol of $M$.
 In particular, for each tape symbol of $M$, there is a marked version $\dot x$.

-To simulate a transition of $M$, $S$ scans the tape to determine the symbols under the tape heads of $M$, and then scans the tape to update it (the contents of the tape as well as the tape head locations) according to the transition function of $M$.
+To simulate a transition of $M$, the TM $S$ scans the tape to determine the symbols under the tape heads of $M$, and then scans the tape to update it (the contents of the tape as well as the tape head locations) according to the transition function of $M$.
 The TM $S$ shifts the tape contents to create more room, if needed.

 The TM $S$ halts and accepts/rejects when $M$ does.

 :::

-## Rough outline

-## Review previous years, CS103

-## Introduction to TMs

 [^1]: Also called *semi-decidable*.